TheHolyOneZ/TheHolyOneZ/README.md

-Python, Java, HTML, Lua 😏 oh yea and star by stuff when u use it -🙄
+Python, Java, HTML, Lua 😏

+- oh yea and star my stuff when u use it -🙄